SafatUddin/CSE323_Project/README.md

 ---

-### Challenge 3: Designing a Flexible Font System with Standard Options
+### Challenge 3: Implementing Font Customization and Text Formatting

-**Situation:** Users needed the ability to customize text appearance, but exposing all system fonts would be overwhelming and many fonts are not suitable for text editing.
-Additionally, we needed to establish appropriate defaults for font family and size that would work well for most users.
+**Situation:** Users needed the ability to customize text appearance through font selection and formatting options.
+However, exposing all system fonts would be overwhelming, and many fonts are not suitable for text editing.
+Additionally, we needed formatting capabilities like bold text to emphasize content, while keeping the interface simple and focused.

-**Task:** Implement a font selection system that provides familiar, professional fonts similar to those found in Microsoft Word or Google Docs, with sensible defaults and an appropriate size range.
+**Task:** Implement a comprehensive font system that provides familiar, professional fonts with sensible defaults and an appropriate size range, along with essential text formatting features like bold, while maintaining a clean and intuitive interface.

 **Action:**
-1. Created a curated list of 13 standard fonts commonly used in professional text editors (Arial, Calibri, Times New Roman, Georgia, Verdana, Helvetica, Tahoma, Trebuchet MS, Comic Sans MS, Courier New, Impact, Palatino, Garamond)
+1. Created a curated list of 13 standard fonts commonly used in professional text editors (Arial, Calibri, Times New Roman, Georgia, Verdana, Helvetica, Tahoma, Trebuchet MS, Comic Sans MS, Courier New, Impact, Palatino, Garamond).
-2. Replaced the system font enumeration with our custom font list to avoid overwhelming users
-3. Set Arial as the default font with 15pt as the default size for optimal readability
+2. Set Arial as the default font with 15pt as the default size for optimal readability.
-4. Implemented font size range from 15pt to 100pt, removing smaller sizes that are difficult to read
+3. Implemented font size range from 15pt to 100pt, removing smaller sizes that are difficult to read.
-5. Added `setSelectedItem()` calls to ensure dropdown menus display the correct default values on startup
+4. Added `setSelectedItem()` calls to ensure dropdown menus display the correct default values on startup.
-6. Created action listeners for both font type and size dropdowns that immediately apply changes to the text area
+5. Created action listeners for both font type and size dropdowns that immediately apply changes to the text area.
-7. Set maximum sizes for dropdown menus to maintain toolbar aesthetics
+6. Set maximum sizes for dropdown menus to maintain toolbar aesthetics.
+7. Created a bold button with an icon and text label in the toolbar.
+8. Implemented an action listener that toggles the font style between `Font.PLAIN` and `Font.BOLD`.
+9. Used `deriveFont()` method to change font style while preserving font family and size.
+10. Added logic to detect current font style and toggle appropriately (bold to plain, plain to bold).
+11. Ensured the bold feature works seamlessly with font type and size changes.

 **Result:** Users have access to familiar, professional fonts without being overwhelmed by obscure system fonts.
 The default of Arial 15pt provides excellent readability from the start, and the UI controls accurately reflect the current font settings.
 Font changes apply instantly, providing immediate visual feedback.
+Users can easily apply bold formatting to text with a single button click, and the toggle behavior is intuitive.
+The simplified toolbar keeps the interface clean while providing essential formatting capabilities.

 ---

-### Challenge 4: Implementing Text Formatting Features

-**Situation:** Basic text editors need formatting capabilities to emphasize content.
-We needed to implement a bold text feature that users could easily access and that would work reliably with different fonts and sizes.
-Initially, the project scope included both bold and italic, but we needed to simplify.

-**Task:** Implement a bold text formatting feature with a toolbar button while removing unnecessary formatting options like italic to keep the interface simple and focused.

-**Action:**
-1. Created a bold button with an icon and text label in the toolbar
-2. Implemented an action listener that toggles the font style between `Font.PLAIN` and `Font.BOLD`
-3. Used `deriveFont()` method to change font style while preserving font family and size
-4. Added logic to detect current font style and toggle appropriately (bold to plain, plain to bold)
-5. Removed italic button functionality to simplify the interface
-6. Cleaned up related code including icon imports, button declarations, and event handlers
-7. Ensured the bold feature works seamlessly with font type and size changes

-**Result:** Users can easily apply bold formatting to text with a single button click.
-The toggle behavior is intuitive - clicking again removes the bold formatting.
-The simplified toolbar without italic keeps the interface clean while still providing essential formatting capabilities.

----

-### Challenge 5: Adding Search and Replace Functionality
+### Challenge 4: Adding Search and Replace Functionality

 **Situation:** Users needed the ability to quickly find specific text within documents and optionally replace it.
 This required a streamlined interface that didn't block the user's view of the text, which typical popup dialogs often do.